How Does a Personal Injury Lawsuit Work?

 Keep Thorough and Accurate Records

-Another practical step to help your injury case is to gather your thoughts and experience from the day of the incident and your recovery.
+Another practical step to help your injury case is to gather your thoughts and experiences from the day of the incident and your recovery.
 Include your recollections of what happened and how you feel as your injuries heal and you receive treatment.
-Also, include any pertinent statements or conversations you may have had with other parties to the case that could be relevant in proving fault or the extent of your injuries.
+Also include any pertinent statements or conversations you may have had with other parties to the case that could be relevant in proving fault or the extent of your injuries.

 Call An Attorney as Soon as Possible After a Personal Injury